 Project EXCEL is a comprehensive academic support system for students with specific learning disabilities.
 Initiated in 1982, Project EXCEL has proven to be a highly successful intervention program.
 Students whose primary disability is a specific learning disability and/or ADHD may apply to Project EXCEL.
 A fee-for-service program, Project EXCEL addresses the needs of this specific group of students through a comprehensive academic support system.
-Students must be admitted to the College of Mount St. Joseph before applying for Project EXCEL.
+Students must be admitted to Mount St. Joseph University before applying for Project EXCEL.

 As a Project EXCEL student, you'll discover your academic strengths, address learning challenges and acquire new skills.

 Project EXCEL students have a primary diagnosis of a language-based learning disability or ADHD, with average to superior intellectual ability.
 Space is limited, so we carefully evaluate each application to identify students who best match Project EXCEL resources.
 Entering freshmen and transfer students are eligible.